CarlSargunar/Umbraco-Maui/README.md

 Once the site is running, you need to stop it and enable the Content Delivery API - more info [here](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api)

-The main change is to add the following section to the appsettings.json file:
+The main change is to add the following section to the appsettings.json file Under the Umbraco -> CMS section:

     "DeliveryApi": {
             "Enabled": true,